SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Tanks
  - Interwar light tank chassis cost increased to 1.21 from 0.7
- - 1934 lt chassis cost increased to
+ - 1934 lt chassis cost increased to 1.21 from 0.9
  - 1936 lt chassis cost increased to 1.42 from 1.3
  - 1941 lt chassis cost increased to 1.7 from 1.6